 Snake-shaped storage jar, Europe, 1801-1900

 Used in a pharmacy or an apothecary shop, this unusual snake-like storage jar is made of earthenware.
-The original contents of this jar are unknown, but snakes have had links with medicine since ancient Greek times when they were connected with Asklepios, the Greek and Roman god of medicine.
-The jar is shown here with a similar example (A633618).
+The original contents of this jar are unknown, but snakes have had links with medicine since ancient Greece when they were connected with Asklepios, the Greek and Roman god of medicine.
+This storage jar is from the collection of the Italian opera tenor Evangelista Gennaro Gorga (1865-1957).
+Gorga’s collection was of ‘medical antiquities’.
+Part of the collection was sold in 1924 and consisted of pharmacy ware and Roman votive offerings.
+The jar is shown here with a similar example (A633617).

 Related Themes and Topics